Stressed Over the Latest US Inflation Spikes? Here are 10 Easy Ways to Save in 2023!

 From home to gas to food, here are some way to cope with rising US inflation.

-From Starbucks menu increases to stock shortages, the home, gas, and grocery food price inflation spikes are impacting all of us.
+From Starbucks menu increases to stock shortages, the home, gas, and grocery prices, inflation spikes are impacting all of us.
 But fear not, as we have some recommendations to help out!
 The US inflation we’re currently facing refers to higher prices of goods and services we often purchase.

 There may not be a ton we can do about this, but we can alter some of our choices.
 We’re here to let you know what is being affected the most and what you can try instead.
 Keep in mind, these are super simple ideas that may not make a world of a difference, but let’s look at the positive side; maybe you’ll try something you never have before and actually enjoy it!

 1. Dairy is predicted to increase by 7.2%.
 Instead, try almond milk!

 Dairy is one area that has been severely increasing.
 Dairy prices are predicted to go up significantly this year, partially because there just isn’t enough cow inventory to keep up with the demand and overall retail price increases.

 Instead, try a dairy substitute!
 Any milk alternative would work, including oat milk, coconut milk, and others, but personally, I absolutely love almond milk!
 It’s creamy, smooth, and has perfect milk consistency.
 Although I still consume dairy in my diet, I often use almond milk for my cereal.
 Plus, almond milk lasts twice as long as regular dairy milk.

 Hip Tip – On our sister site, Hip2keto, we tested the best dairy-free milks on the market!